graphql/graphql.github.io/site/docs/Learn-Schema.md

 - `[Episode]` represents an _array_ of `Episode` objects.
 This means that you can always expect an array, with zero or more items, when you query the `appearsIn` field.

 Now you know what a GraphQL object type looks like, and how to read the basics of the GraphQL type language.

+### Arguments

+TODO
+- Include the idea of default arguments

 ### The Query and Mutation types